brianhigh/research-computing/Security_Script.md

 >"He who defends everything defends nothing."

-There is a quote, attributed to Frederick the Great, that posits "he who defends everything defends nothing".
+There is a quote, attributed to Frederick the Great, that posits "He who defends everything defends nothing".
 Which is popular among some security professionals.
 Frederick was talking about war and the need to manage limited resources and logistics to achieve a strategic victory.
 This does have bearing in information security as the resources that any one organization can bring to bear to secure the organization are limited.
 The contrary assertion"He who does not defend everything defends nothing" matters a lot in the "InfoSec" world, where the failure to secure even innocent – looking assets could lead to a much greater compromise of the organization's information.
 This is something we'll talk about when we cover the concept of "privilege escalation".

 Allocating Resources for Information Security